Reinforcement Learning Foundations for Deep Research Systems: A Survey: Data Synthesis Curation

 We suggest using the levels as a practical curriculum: warm-start on Levels 1–2 to establish interface compliance and basic planning, advance to Level 3 for exploration and cross-validation skills, and add Level 4 last for multimodal coordination.
 Report learning curves and sample efficiency by level to make these stages visible.
 Treat ``construction'' and ``curation'' as complementary levers observed in the literature: construction increases structural difficulty (hops, branching, recency, modality), while curation improves signal quality (decontamination, process checks, difficulty mixing).

-We present the following potential questions for future research: (i) Active, difficulty-aware task generation.
-Can we close the loop so the agent (and its value/uncertainty estimates) drives on-the-fly construction and curation—selecting recency windows, obfuscation knobs, and curricula to maximize sample efficiency? (ii) Calibrated process verifiers at scale.
-How can we build reliable, affordable step-level judges that resist shortcutting and drift, and that generalize across domains and levels?
+We present the following questions for future research: (i) How can we generate large-scale, complex, multimodal queries at low cost while ensuring feasibility and verifiability? (ii) Active, difficulty-aware task generation during training.
+Can we close the loop so the agent (and its value/uncertainty estimates) drives on-the-fly construction and curation—selecting recency windows, obfuscation knobs, and curricula to maximize sample efficiency?